This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - a voluntarily declared area

-- an outdoor eating or drinking area. xxxvi
+- an outdoor eating or drinking area.48

 Domestic premises and exempt areas are excluded from the definition.
-Exempt areas are specified in the Tobacco Control Regulations, 10 and include declared high-roller rooms in the casino; designated smoking areas within educational facilities; designated smoking areas in outdoor public venues that do not have an on-site food service; personal living areas in shared accommodation; the top deck of public transport vessels, oil and gas platforms; and outdoor smoking areas of liquor licensed premises.
+Exempt areas are specified in the Tobacco Control Regulations,49 and include declared high-roller rooms in the casino; designated smoking areas within educational facilities; designated smoking areas in outdoor public venues that do not have an on-site food service; personal living areas in shared accommodation; the top deck of public transport vessels, oil and gas platforms; and outdoor smoking areas of liquor licensed premises.

 15.7.4.3 2014 amendments to Tobacco Control Regulations (NT)